rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/535_ROS-network-native.md

 ---
 {{%notice note%}}
 Native Network is a beta feature.
 {{%/notice%}}

-A native network allows you to communicate between different ROS environments that are deployed in the cloud or devices (within the same local area networks).
-This eliminates the need of creating a separate routed network for the local communication and significantly decreases the latency and provides better performance for local communication between ROS nodes
+A native network allows you to communicate between different ROS environments that are deployed in the cloud or devices (within the same local area networks) within the same local area network.
+This eliminates the need of creating a separate routed network for the local communication and significantly decreases the latency as the communication doesn't involve a cloud bridge for individual ROS environments for communication and the platform uses a sub-component based on [FKIE multimaster](https://github.com/fkie/multimaster_fkie) for this.

-In case of native network, all the connected ROS environments can discover each other and the communication happen in peer-to-peer manner.
-Each ROS environment has its own ROS master and the rapyuta.io platform uses a component using [FKIE multimaster]() for peer-to-peer manner.
+In case of native network, all the connected ROS environments can discover each other and the communication happens in a peer-to-peer manner.
+Each ROS environment has its own ROS master and the rapyuta.io platform uses a sub-component using [FKIE multimaster](https://github.com/fkie/multimaster_fkie) to achieve it.

 ### Cloud Native Network

-Cloud native network allows you to communicate between different ROS environments that are deployed in the cloud within the same local area network.
+When you deploy a native network to the cloud, it is considered as a cloud native network.

 When creating a cloud routed network, the **Resource limit** field defines the memory allocation and computational ability of the routed network.
 These resources are reserved in the platform for effective ROS communication.
 You can choose the resource limit of a routed network based on the following requirements.